 On enrolment, students are placed in one of four Houses.
 These are;

-On Fridays, students are required to wear House Shirts.
+Every second Friday, students are required to wear their House Shirts.

 Events and Sports Activities